Review: American Express Platinum Card

 For this credit, you need to charge your Amex Platinum for a Soul Cycle bike of up to $300 per year.
 This is probably of limited value for most people.

 The final statement credit on your Amex Platinum comes in the form of a $300 annual Equinox credit.
-All you need to do is charge your Equinox digital or club membership to the card and you’ll get reimbursed up to $300.
+All you need to do is charge your Equinox+ subscription or an Equinox club membership to the card and you’ll get reimbursed up to $300.
+Additionally you can receive $300 back when you purchase a SoulCycle at-home bike.

 TSA/Global Entry Fee Credit

 TSA PreCheck and Global Entry are easily what I value most when traveling.
-This credit is worth $85-100 depending on which route you go.
+This credit is worth up to $125 depending on which route you go.
+This can be used once every 4 years.

 Global Entry